LukeShortCloud/rootpages/markdown/file_systems.md

 * alg = Required.
 Choose which Ceph bucket type/method that is used to read and write objects.
 This should not be confused with the user-defined bucket types.
     * Uniform = Assumes that all hardware in the bucket instance is exactly the same so all OSDs recieve the same weight.
     * List = Lists use the RUSH algorithim to read and write objects in sequencial order from the first OSD to the last.
 This is best suited for data that does not need to be deleted (to avoid rebalancing).
-    * Tree = The binary search tree uses the RUSH algorithim to efficently handle larger amounts of data.
+    * Tree = The binary search tree uses the RUSH algorithim to efficiently handle larger amounts of data.
     * Straw = A combination of both "list" and "tree."
 One of the two bucket types will randomly be selected for operations.
 Replication is fast but rebalancing will be slow.
 * hash = Required.
 The hashing algorithim used by CRUSH to lookup and store files.
 As of the Jewel release, only option "0" for "rjenkins1" is supported.
 * item = Optional.
 The OSD name and weight for individual OSDs.
 This is useful if a bucket instance has hard drives of different speeds.